gokemon/daycare_review/readme.md

 I did not create any tests, but an including a link to the full spec docs on this project [https://github.com/gokemon/daycare_review/blob/master/doc/app/index.html](https://github.com/gokemon/daycare_review/blob/master/doc/app/index.html)

+I am looking forward to learning more about Rails testing.

 ### Design Ideas